Institute of Technology or PolytechnicEastern Institute of Technology

 Career Opportunities and Outcomes

-All applicants must demonstrate an acceptable level of English language fluency prior to acceptance in the programme.
+All applicants must demonstrate an acceptable level of English Language fluency prior to acceptance in the programme.
+English Language fluency can be verified by achievement of one of the following within the last two years:

-• Completion of a New Zealand Certificate in English Language (Level 4 with any endorsement).
+• New Zealand Certificate in English Language Level 5 (Academic)

-• IELTS Academic score of 6, with no band score lower than 5.5, achieved in a single test within the two years preceding enrolment.
+• IELTS (Academic) score of 6.5 with no band score lower than 6.0